 Being a dad was something I had always dreamed about, and for quite a while adoption was something really on my mind, however it wasn’t on my partner’s.
-We had brief conversations about having kids over a few years but it became clear that it just wasn’t something Craig wanted to do.
+We had brief conversations about having kids over a few years but it became clear that it just wasn’t something he wanted to do.
 So, I finally swallowed that dream and tried to move on from the idea.

-About 6 months later, Craig was working away in India and totally out of the blue sent me a link to the local authorities website.
+About 6 months later, he was working away in India and totally out of the blue sent me a link to the local authorities website.
 The link was a story about two young boys who were looking for their forever home.
 The text that came with it from Craggers was “I think we could offer these a great home” and was then followed by another text saying that the organisation was hosting an information day the following week and that we should go.

 After I picked myself up off the floor and wiped up the gin that I’d spat across the room, I read the stuff he’d sent over and all those feelings that I’d been trying to supress suddenly came back in full force.
 I obvs text Pips immediately who’s response was… “I knew he would… he just needed time to come to it himself”.

 Anyway, I didn’t question it for fear he’d change his mind, so we hopped, skipped and jumped along to the information event and grabbed an expression of interest form which was posted later that night.